iitalix/iitalix/README.md

 ![Header](./github-header-image.png)

 Software Developer and seasoned IT professional skilled in JavaScript, Python, and modern frameworks such as React and Flask.
-Demonstrated ability to solve problems, learn quickly, and work collaboratively in Agile environments.
+Demonstrated ability to communicate articulately, collaborate effectively on Agile project teams, and over-deliver technical solutions in customer-facing roles.
+Lifelong learner on a journey to level-up.

-Currently assisting the Product Support Team at Pomp Beauty, working with GraphQL, Material UI, and TypeScript.
-Playing with my cats and binging dating reality-tv shows in my spare time.
+Currently sharpening my skills on TypeScript, Playwright, and DS&A. 👨🏽‍💻 Picked up DJ'ing as a new hobby. 💿 💿

 Gamer. 👾 Foodie. 🍜 Music Lover. 🎶